 Tapered: This type of scoop does a good job tackling firm ice cream and making round servings.

 Scoops couldn’t do their jobs without durable handles that provide leverage.
 Like the scoop tops, they also differ a bit.

 All-metal: Ice cream scoops that are made of metal from top to bottom either offer straight or contoured handles.
 They top the list for durability.

 Coated: Some metal scoops have handles that are coated in hard plastic, rubber, or silicone.
 While this feature can make the handles easier to grip, the coating can also trap water and break or peel off over time.

 Heat conductive: This unique feature offers a handle that is usually double-walled with heat-conductive liquid inside.
 As your hand heats the handle, the liquid warms up and makes scooping hard ice cream easier.
-Special care such hand washing and avoiding harsh bumps or drops will keep these special handles in tact.
+Special care, such as hand washing and avoiding harsh bumps or drops, will keep these special handles intact.

 This convenient feature includes a trigger on the handle that operates a small piece of metal that pushes or whisks ice cream off the scoop.

 Generally, it’s best to wash an ice cream scoop by hand with warm water and mild soap.
 That’s because dishwashers use high temperatures and detergents that can be harsh.
 Therefore, it’s best not to put aluminum scoops or those with coated or heat-conductive handles in a dishwasher.
 Look for a model that indicates it is dishwasher safe if this feature is important to you.

 An ice cream scoop isn’t an extremely expensive investment.
 You’ll be able to find the best scoop for you, based on your budget and needs.
 While durability and longevity are likely concerns of cheap scoops, there are options available for less than $6.

 However, you can spend a bit more — in the $7 to $12 range — and still find a basic, affordable scoop that’s likely to give you years of use.